Ukraine's president takes his diplomatic campaign against Russia to Arab summit, G7

 Russia launched 22 Iranian-made Shahed drones and six Kalibr cruise missiles during the night, the Ukrainian Air Force said.
 It said air defenses downed 16 drones and three missiles.

-The Russian shelling killed two civilians and wounded nine others in Ukraine’s eastern Donetsk region, its Gov. Pavlo Kyrylenko said.
+The Russian shelling killed two civilians and wounded nine others in Ukraine’s eastern Donetsk region, said its governor, Pavlo Kyrylenko.

 The missile attacks that have intensified recently aim to “disrupt Ukraine’s plans and preparations for active military operations during the spring-summer campaign,” according to a statement from Ukraine’s intelligence agency, published on Telegram.